Denis Noble: Publications

 Noble has published over 700 articles in academic journals, including Nature, Science, PNAS, Journal of Physiology, Progress in Biophysics & Molecular Biology, and many articles in the national press.
 He is the (co-)author and/or editor of many books, including:

+Historical reviews continue to use the Noble models as reference points in the development of mechanistic cardiac modelling, from early representations of Purkinje-fibre activity to models incorporating ion pumps, calcium handling and changing ionic concentrations.